June 26 through August 24, 2024

 Intern Program

-Door Shakespeare is accepting submissions for our 2023 Intern Cohort!
+Door Shakespeare, in Door County, Wisconsin, is accepting submissions for our 2025 Intern Cohort.

 The Season

-- Primary responsibilities & opportunities include onstage performance in at least one mainstage title (outdoor), understudying a second mainstage title (outdoor), assisting in production tasks during seasonal and daily set-up and tear-down (indoor & outdoor).
+- Primary responsibilities and opportunities include onstage performance in at least one mainstage title (outdoor), understudying a second mainstage title (outdoor), assisting in production tasks during seasonal and daily set-up and tear-down (indoor and outdoor).

 - While Door Shakespeare seeks to specialize the experience of each cohort member, there are potential overlaps in responsibilities and learning experiences between tracks.
-An Arts Administration Intern, for example, may hold understudy responsibilities if desirable, and a production/acting internship includes set up and clean up responsibilities during the rehearsal and performance period.
-We welcome hybrid skill sets not listed above: acting candidates with technical theatre skills, for example, are highly encouraged to apply.
+We welcome hybrid skill sets: acting candidates with technical theater skills or box office skills, for example, are highly encouraged to apply.

 Schedule

-Our prep week begins May 22.
-First rehearsal is May 29.
-First preview is June 28.
-We open June 30.
-We close on August 26.
-Strike is August 27.
+Prep week begins May 26.
+First rehearsal is June 2.
+First preview is July 2.
+We open July 4.
+We close on August 16.
+Strike is August 17.
 Interns are an essential piece of Door Shakespeare’s work, so candidate availability across the season is essential.

 - Company provided housing.